Revealed: Sir Peter Jackson's Wellington election spend

 Jackson confirmed he was financially backing Foster when the then councillor launched his last-minute bid at Shelly Bay.

-The pair found common ground in their opposition to the way the city council had handled a proposed development of about 300 homes there.
+The pair found common ground in their opposition to the way a proposed housing development at the bay had been handled.

 Speaking after the launch Jackson said he wasn't a political person.